-WYMeditor is set up on Travis CI so that the unit tests are run automatically using the test Grunt task with several different versions of jQuery whenever commits are submitted to the Git repositiory for the project.
+WYMeditor is set up on Travis CI.

+The QUnit test suite is run automatically using the test Grunt task with several different versions of jQuery whenever commits are submitted to the Git repository for the project.

 Any submitted pull requests should pass these tests.